Biography

 After graduating cum laude from Harvard College in 1976 and doing the obligatory living-abroad find-yourself thing for several months, I worked as a baggage-smasher for Delta Airlines (the value of a Harvard degree!) while freelancing, including a cover piece for The Boston Globe magazine about the possibility of someone making an atomic bomb (and this was decades before 9/11).
 I then landed a job as a reporter at the North Adams Transcript, a small daily newspaper in North Adams, Mass.
 God knows why I was hired, for I had virtually zero experience and hadn't so much as stuck my nose inside a journalism classroom.
 Whipped into shape by a great editor, the legendary Rod Doherty, executive editor of the Dover, New Hampshire paper Foster's Daily Democrat, I learned the journalistic ropes and, in less than a year, took a staff writer position at the larger Cape Cod Times in Hyannis.

 Two and a half years later, I went to The Providence Journal, which had won several Pulitzer Prizes and had a reputation as a "writer's paper."
-A reputation well-deserved, I discovered first-hand, especially under the guidance of my new mentor, Joel Rawson, who was metro managing editor when I arrived and today, with another Pulitzer under his belt, is our executive editor -- the top dog.
+A reputation well-deserved, I discovered first-hand, especially under the guidance of my new mentor, Joel Rawson, who was metro managing editor when I arrived and was until his retirement as executive editor.
 I have been chairman of the paper's writing committee, have won a bunch of awards (including an American Society of Newspaper Editors prize for feature writing), and for many years have specialized in long-term projects and series, several of which have been the basis for books.
 I like to think my forte is story-telling, tales in which interesting things happen to interesting people.
 I am also a regular book reviewer for our Sunday Books section (my tastes, as with my own work, are eclectic).
+My journalistic passion has been mental health, which I have reported on since the mid 1980s.
+My hope has been that in some small way, my writing and filmmaking here have helped people and worked to reduce discrimination and stigma.

 At one point, I became intrigued with online serial fiction, and wrote the first chapters of three short stories -- for Halloween and Christmas, 1999, and the summer of 2000 -- that Journal and projo.com readers have finished in writing contests.

 My love of early Stephen King, of all people, inspired me to begin seriously writing fiction.
 I succeeded in having several horror/mystery stories published in magazines and hardcover and paperback collections, and, in 1988, sold my first book, a novel, THUNDER RISE (hardcover, 1989; paperback, 1992), to William Morrow.
 It got some good reviews and some bad; it's an entertaining book with several of my favorite fictional characters, and my daughters think it's cool, which is good enough for me.
 Meanwhile, through one of those weird twists of fate that keep life interesting, a young new editor at Random House out of the blue wrote me a letter asking if I had any non-fiction book ideas.
-This editor, Jon Karp, had worked briefly as a Journal reporter, but we were hardly friends; my only real contact with him was one day when he was a contributing reporter for a Page One story I wrote on deadline about a gruesome triple-murder/homicide involving a mother and her kids.
+This editor, Jon Karp, now publisher of Simon & Schuster, had worked briefly as a Journal reporter, but we were hardly friends; my only real contact with him was one day when he was a contributing reporter for a Page One story I wrote on deadline about a gruesome triple-murder/homicide involving a mother and her kids.
 Jon did a swell job watching the meat wagon remove dead Mom from her $20-a-night motel room.
 Anyway, I did have an idea: Hardy Hendren, chief of surgery at Boston's Children's Hospital, Harvard Medical School professor, and protagonist of THE WORK OF HUMAN HANDS (hardcover, 1993; paperback, 1999), which received excellent reviews and pleased Jon enough that Random House bought two more titles.
-COMING OF AGE (1995) is my sentimental favorite, a fast-moving tale featuring Dave Bettencourt, one of the funniest and most unpredictable people I've ever met -- and now, in 2007, an accomplished documentary filmmaker whose first feature-length work, YOU MUST BE THIS TALL: The Story of Rocky Point Park, premiered on Sept.
-7, 2007, to a sold-out house and a five-star review.
+COMING OF AGE (1995) is a fast-moving tale.
 COMING OF AGE is set inside an ordinary American public high school... ordinary, that is, until the craziness starts.

 TOY WARS brought me to yet another place normally closed to journalists, never mind the public at large: deep inside a Fortune 500 company, Hasbro Inc., manufacturer of G.I.
 Joe, Mr. Potato Head, Batman, Star Wars and many other toys.
 I have never spent so much time on a project -- almost five years, when all was said and done.
 That's because what I envisioned as a fairly straightforward story about the creation of a toy became, once I'd found my bearings, a saga in which jobs, reputations and billions and billions of dollars were at stake.
 Of all my books, Toy Wars has the strongest narrative and many of my most compelling characters, starting with CEO Alan Hassenfeld, a complicated and unconventional but admirable man who is unlike anyone I know.
 I wrote Toy Wars as I would a novel, with the hope that readers would get drawn in deeply at the opening scene and not let go until the very last word.
 You, of course, will be the judge of whether I succeeded.